Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 Abramova G.S.
 Practical psychology.
 M. 2004

 Bondarenko A.F.
 Psychological assistance: theory and practice.
-M.: Independent firm "Class", 2006.
+M.: Independent company "Class", 2006.

 Zakharov A.I.
 How to overcome fears in children.
 M. 2005